-Pax World Funds, a major American investment management company located in Portsmouth, is betting that companies with female leadership will outperform the stock market.
+Pax World Funds, an American investment management company located in Portsmouth, is betting that companies with female leadership will outperform the stock market.

 There are 406 companies in Pax’s new index fund, including Microsoft, General Electric, and Estee Lauder.
 Besides being well-established brands, they have one thing in common: women in leadership positions.
 Ninety-seven percent of all the companies in the fund have two or more female board members.
 In a traditional index fund, says Pax CEO Joe Keefe, women sit on only about 11 percent of board seats.